By Ryan K. Boman, Editor in Chief

 On January 17, 2016, Iron Mike Sharpe died in his apartment in his hometown of Hamilton, Ontario, Canada.

-Born October 28, 1951 in Hamilton, Ontario, Sharpe was a second-generation wrestler, following in the footsteps of both his father and uncle.
+Born on October 28, 1951, Sharpe was a second-generation wrestler, following in the footsteps of both his father and uncle.
 As a young man, he moved to The States and then back to Canada, where he became interested in boxing, weightlifting and eventually. wrestling.

 Originally trained by Dewey Robinson, Sharpe would go on to win the NWA Canadian Tag Team Championship twice for Gene Kinski’s NWA All-Star Wrestling.
 After moving to Louisiana, Sharpe won the Mid-South Wrestling Louisiana Championship two times and the Mississippi Championship on one occasion.

 Mike Sharpe also made appearances for major promotions like New Japan, World Class Championship Wrestling and the Georgia territory, before eventually settling into the company he was best known for, the World Wrestling Federation.